-The two most common forms of legal entities in China are the limited liability company (LLC) and the company limited by shares (joint stock company).
-Foreign investors currently favour the LLC form, principally due to its flexible governance structure – a closely held LLC only requires a single equity holder and one executive director, and equity holders enjoy greater flexibility in formulating corporate governance policies.
+The two most common forms of legal entity in China are the limited liability company (LLC) and the company limited by shares (the “joint stock company”).
+Foreign investors currently favour the LLC form, principally due to its flexible governance structure – a closely held LLC requires only a single equity holder and one executive director, and equity holders enjoy greater flexibility in formulating corporate governance policies.
 By contrast, a joint stock company requires at least two shareholders and a board of directors, and it must primarily abide by statutory procedural requirements for shareholder and board meetings.
 Both LLCs and joint stock companies afford limited liability to their investors.
 In general, LLCs and joint stock companies are not subject to minimum capital requirements, although specific industry rules may impose such requirements.

 LLCs are more favourable for greenfield projects, wholly foreign-owned enterprises, and joint ventures.
 In this regard, the primary advantages of joint stock companies are that they offer access to the resources of local Chinese partners and may be listed on Chinese stock exchanges, thereby providing another exit for investors.